Published in Real Estate and Construction category by MBA Skool Team

 The threats in the SWOT Analysis of Stockland are as mentioned above.
 The threats for any business can be external factors which can negatively impact its business.

 Hence this concludes the Stockland SWOT analysis.

 The table below gives the brand overview along with its target market, segmentation, positioning & USP

 Develops and manages residential communities, retirement living villages and retail centres

 Retailers, retired population, high and medium income group

 Creating places that meet the needs of customers and communities

 This article has been researched & authored by the Content & Research Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

-Similar analysis has also been done for the competitors of the company belonging to the same category, sector or industry.
 Browse marketing analysis of more brands and companies similar to Stockland.
-This section covers SWOT Analysis, Competitors, Segmentation, Target Market, Positioning & USP of more than 2500 brands from over 20 industry sectors.
+This section covers SWOT Analysis along with Segmentation, Target Market, Positioning & USP of more than 2000 brands from over 20 industry sectors.